-Family Equality Council works at all levels of government – at the federal, state, and local level – to remove existing barriers by defeating legislation, policies, and practices that restrict LGBT parenting; promoting and passing new laws that promote LGBT parenting such as second parent adoption; and promoting policies and practices that are inclusive of LGBT parents.
+Family Equality Council works at all levels of government – at the federal, state, and local level – to remove existing barriers by defeating legislation, policies, and practices that restrict parenting by parents who are LGBT; promoting and passing new laws that promote parenting by parents who are LGBT such as second parent adoption; and promoting policies and practices that are inclusive of parents who are LGBT.

-Adoption is one of the primary ways that LGBT parents create families, whether through the public foster care system, a private agency, or simply a second-parent adoption of a partner or spouse’s child.
+Adoption is one of the primary ways that parents who are LGBT create families, whether through the public foster care system, a private agency, or simply a second-parent adoption of a partner or spouse’s child.
 However, in most places across the country LGBT individuals and couples face barriers to adoption, making it difficult or sometimes impossible for these loving, qualified people to create families.

 Every Child Deserves A Family Act